dotnet/vscode-csharp/test-plan.md

 * Add a new file and reference a type in it from a different file.
 Deleting from disk the file containing the referenced type  should produce error messages

 #### ASP.NET Core Razor
 The Razor experience is available when you open a .cshtml file in a valid OmniSharp project.

 To setup a test project to verify on you can do:
+1. Install the latest preview of the .NET Core 3.0 SDK by going to https://github.com/dotnet/core-sdk and picking the appropriate platform specific installer from the Release/3.0.1XX column.
+The version should be 3.0.0-preview4-nnnnnn.
-1. `dotnet new razor`
+2. `dotnet new webapp`
-2. Open `Pages/Index.cshtml`
+3. Open `Pages/Index.cshtml`

 ##### C# Completion
 * Typing `@DateTime.Now` and `@(DateTime.Now)` provides completions throughout typing.